State Law Guide · Updated January 2026

 See how Texas's laws compare to other states:

-Average Texas recovery: $1,700 · Based on Texas Deceptive Trade Practices Act (DTPA)
+Optional letter only if you act · Texas Deceptive Trade Practices Act (DTPA)